8600 series: Design

 The trains are built by Kawasaki Heavy Industries to a "retro-future" concept, with black front ends intended to evoke images of a steam locomotive.
 The exterior livery includes orange and green highlights evoking the satsuma oranges and olives for which the region is famous.
 Each vehicle is built at a cost of approximately 250 million yen, financed partially by national infrastructure investment subsidies.
-The trains will operate at a maximum speed of 130 km/h in service, although they have a maximum design capability of 140 km/h.
+The trains operate at a maximum speed of 130 km/h in service, although they have a maximum design capability of 140 km/h.
 Tilting capability enables the trains to negotiate curves with a radius of 600 m or more at a speed 30 km/h higher than the limit for conventional non-tilting trains.

 Formations

-Three-car sets E1 - E3
+Three-car sets E1–E3

 The three-car sets, numbered E1 to E3, include "Green" car (first class) accommodation in half of one car, and are formed as follows, with one motored car and two non-powered trailer cars.

 The "Tsc" car is fitted with a single-arm pantograph.

-Two-car sets E11 - E14
+Two-car sets E11–E14

 The two-car sets, numbered E11 to E14, are formed with one motored "M" car and one trailer "T" car, as shown below.